How do employers know you’re the right person for a job? Skills.

 Now let’s check out some of the skills required in specific industries.

-159 good skills to list on a resume [by industry]
+159 more skills to put on a resume [by industry]

 We’ve covered the skills employers universally desire.
 But what about those technical skills that are demanded in specific industries?
 Some say they’re even more critical because they’re often core to the job.